 Cardiovascular Disease (the buildup of plaque and gradual clogging of the arteries) is statistically the number one killer in the world, with on average 2,200 Americans dying of cardiovascular disease each day!
 With mortality rates like that, cardiovascular health is one of the most important body systems to maintain and repair.
-While progressive clogging of the arteries can be caused by diet, genetics and a sedentary lifestyle, preventing and repairing the damage is not impossible with these artery unclogging (and delicious!) foods.
+While progressive clogging of the arteries can be caused by diet, genetics, and a sedentary lifestyle, preventing and repairing the damage is not impossible with these plant-based foods that will help unclog your arteries.

-While maybe not quite as sexy as others, garlic is hands-down a super food!
-In addition to helping maintain a healthy heart, garlic can help treat a slew of viruses, infections and even cancers!
+While maybe not quite as sexy as others, garlic is hands-down a superfood!
+In addition to helping maintain a healthy heart, garlic can help treat a slew of viruses, infections, and even cancers!
 Studies show that consuming 4,000 mcg of the compound allicin (found in 1-4 cloves of garlic a day) can lower cholesterol, as well as significantly decrease both diastolic and systolic blood pressure, and prevent blood clots from forming.
-Load up on your daily dose of cloves with this Creamy Zinger Garlic Spread, this Fiery Garlic Tofu, or Pumpkin Seed and Garlic Pasta.

 This tasty and beautiful fruit has recently been discovered to clear out plaque buildup in the arteries, as well as naturally stimulate the production of nitric oxide in the blood, opening the arteries and reducing blood pressure.
 It won’t be hard to add more pomegranates to your diet with this stunning Cashew Citrus Cream Cake with Pomegranates or these Healthy Chocolate Pomegranate Cups.

 Ancient cultures have long prized chia seeds as a solid source of hydration and energy.
-But the the fiber and alpha-linolenic acid in chia can also regulate blood pressure, lower triglycerides, increase good cholesterol and decrease bad cholesterol.
-Besides being heart healthy, chia seeds are versatile and tasty as well!
+But the fiber and alpha-linolenic acid in chia can also regulate blood pressure, lower triglycerides, increase good cholesterol and decrease bad cholesterol.
+Besides being heart-healthy, chia seeds are versatile and tasty as well!
 Try this Raspberry Macadamia Coconut Chia Pudding!

 The pectin in apples can lower cholesterol as well as slow down the progression of clogging in the arteries.
 Ohio State University researchers discovered that an apple a day can reduce the hardening of arteries by 40%!
 It seems the old apple-a-day saying is true after all!
 Stock up on your daily dose with this recipe for Grilled Apple Pie With Vanilla Coconut Whipped Cream.